 Honda took the wraps off the 10th-generation 2018 Honda Accord sedan, revealing a radical new look and a number of surprising changes, including the deletion of the Accord's V6 engine option.
-But don't worry, the retail best-selling midsize sedan in America still has plenty of power, with a choice of two new direct-injection turbocharged engines.
-The all-new 2018 Accord will soon be available to Olympia area drivers at Honda of Grays Harbor.
+But don't worry, the 2018 Honda Accord still has plenty of power, with a choice of two new direct-injection turbocharged engines.
+The 2018 Accord will soon be available to Olympia area drivers at Honda of Grays Harbor.

 The 2018 Honda Accord sedan is lower, wider and has a longer wheelbase than the outgoing model, yet its body is shorter, lighter and more rigid.
 Dramatic styling banishes all commentary of cautious design, with a sweeping greenhouse set further back on the body, a long hood and rather menacing front end.
 The design not only makes the new Accord look more like a premium sport sedan, it allows for two additional inches of rear-seat legroom.
 Overall passenger volume is up by 2.5 cu ft., and trunk space up by nearly 1 cu ft.
 The Accord Hybrid has its battery pack moved below the floor, permitting it the same spacious trunk and 60/40 folding rear seats as the gasoline model.